pslucas0212/AWS-Technology/README.md

 - API Gateway - API Gateway allows you to build and manage APIs.
   - Share data between systems
   - Integrate with services like Lambda
+- Studying for the Exam
+  - Route 53
+    - Don't forget Route 53 performs health checks on AWS resources and supports a hybrid model.
+  - Site-to-Site VPN
+    - Remember that a Site-to-Site VPN supports a hybrid model.
+Don't forget to review components such as the virtual private gateway and customer gateway.
+  - Direct Connect
+    - Remember that Direct Connect supports a hybrid model.

 #### Databases
 - Relational Database Service (RDS) - RDS is a service that makes it easy to launch and manage relational databases.
 Like Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.